Parivahan Sewa & Sarathi Parivahan 2025 – Driving License, Vehicle Registration, DL/RC Status & eChallan at parivahan.gov.in

 - Go to parivahan.gov.in and open “Online Services” > “Driving License Related Services.”

-- Your license details will be displayed; click on “Print” to download or save it as a PDF.
+- Your license details will be displayed on the screen; click on “print” to download or save the PDF.

 • DigiLocker – Government-approved digital document locker